penguinrunner/trufflesuite.github.io/_site/public/docs/getting_started/project.md

 # Advanced Initialization

 By default, `truffle init` creates a simple project for you so you can get familiar with writing, compiling and deploying Solidity-based smart contracts.
-However, if you'd like to tag a stab at building an Ethereum-based web application, we recommend using the following command instead:
+However, if you'd like to take a stab at building an Ethereum-based web application, we recommend using the following command instead:

 ```
-$ truffle init webpack
+$ truffle unbox webpack
 ```

 This will download and install a copy of [this project](https://github.com/trufflesuite/truffle-init-webpack) that integrates both Truffle and Webpack, giving you the power of Webpack for web development and Truffle for Ethereum development.